How to warp a gradient in Photoshop

 Choosing the Convert to Smart Object command.

-It won’t look like anything has happened to the text itself.
-But in the Layers panel, we see that Photoshop has placed the type layer and its layer effects into a smart object, indicated by the smart object icon in the lower right of the thumbnail:
+It won’t look like anything happened to your text on the canvas.
+But in the Layers panel, your text and effects have been baked into a smart object, indicated by the smart object icon in the lower right of the thumbnail.

 The type layer and its layer effects are now inside a smart object